Resources for Teaching and Student-Centered Learning

 The College of Community and Public Affairs dean's office coordinates a mentoring matching program in which faculty of all ranks are asked to identify their interests in receiving mentor support from a colleague or serving as a mentor in one or more of the following areas: research, teaching, service, and work-life balance.
 A list of interests is maintained and made available to all faculty to make the process of selecting and approaching a potential mentor easier for those who seek such support.
 The CCPA dean, all department chairs and a faculty member appointed by the dean to serve as coordinator of the Mentoring Program are all available as resources to individuals who would like more assistance in choosing among the options available.
 The goal of the program is to leverage the strengths among CCPA faculty to support the needs of others at all stages of professional development.

 Harpur College Dean's Office

-The Harpur Dean's office regularly provides opportunities for faculty development and support, including the Dean's Research Semester Awards (which grant teaching releases to junior faculty to enhance their scholarship prior to tenure review), Mileur Faculty Development Grants (which provide funds to further the scholarly and creative work of Harpur faculty while encouraging them to seek external support for that work), and several mechanisms of support to bring external speakers to campus to increase exposure and collaborative opportunities.
-For more information, see http://www.binghamton.edu/harpur/faculty/index.html.
+The Harpur Dean's office regularly provides opportunities for faculty development and support, including the Dean's Research Semester Award (which grants teaching releases to junior faculty to enhance their scholarship prior to tenure review), the Jean-Pierre Mileur Faculty Development Fund Award (which supports faculty who are out research funds but currently applying for external grants), and the Dean's Speaker Series Fund (which provides support to bring external speakers to campus to increase exposure and collaborative opportunities).
+For more information, see https://www.binghamton.edu/harpur/research/index.html.